 #4: Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card is yet another card that offers a flat 2x miles for each dollar you spend.
-However, you can also earn a one-time bonus of 50,000 miles worth $500 in travel after you sign up and spend $3,000 on your card within three months of account opening.
+However, you can also earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 The ease at which you can redeem your rewards is the main reason this card made our list.
 You can cash them in for any type of travel at a rate of one cent per point, making this card a smart option if you don’t want to have to deal with complicated airline or hotel programs.
-The Capital One® Venture® Rewards Credit Card does have a $95 annual fee, but it’s waived the first year.
+The Capital One® Venture® Rewards Credit Card does have a $95 annual fee.

 #5: Hilton Honors Aspire Card from American Express